Elite Athlete Program

 • extension of the maximum period of candidature required to complete their course due to reduced study loads

-When registering you need to provide:
+When registering you will need to provide:

-• confirmation by your Athlete Career Education (ACE) Advisor that you are employed by the relevant national sporting body and supported as a student;
+• confirmation by your Athlete Career Education (ACE) Advisor that you are employed by the relevant national sporting body and supported as a student.

 • your current training schedule; and